ahryciw/Raith_GDSII/docs/introduction.rst

    :arc:  A segment of a circular or elliptical path (Raith curved element). :matlab:`'arc'` elements may be single-pixel lines, have a non-zero width, or be filled (i.e., a circular or elliptical segment).
    :circle: A circle or disc (Raith curved element). :matlab:`'circle'` elements may be single-pixel lines, have a non-zero width, or be filled (i.e., a disc).
    :ellipse: An ellipse or elliptical disc (Raith curved element). :matlab:`'ellipse'` elements may be single-pixel lines, have a non-zero width, or be filled (i.e., an elliptical disc).
-   :text: A line of text rendered as simply connected polygons [4]_.
+   :text: A line of text rendered as simple polygons [4]_.
    :fbmspath: A path of connected line segments and/or circular arcs, exposed using the Raith "fixed beam moving stage" (FBMS) mode, also known as *traxx*. :matlab:`'fbmspath'` elements may be either single-pixel lines or have a non-zero width.
    :fbmscircle: A circle exposed using |FBMS| mode. :matlab:`'fbmscircle'` elements may be either single-pixel lines or have a non-zero width.
    :sref: A structure reference. :matlab:`'sref'` elements refer to named |RS| objects, and may optionally apply transformations (magnification, rotation, reflection across the *u* axis) [5]_.